Jyn Erso died so the Rebellion might live.

 How Jesus has touched your life is almost surely different from how Jesus has touched mine.
 We may have many similarities, but our stories are unique to us.
 And so is how we will share it.
 For those who are bold, let them proclaim it boldly!
 But for the rest of us, we need to find our voice either literally or figuratively.
 So this week, I’m asking you to think about one person or persons who you wish would come to church with you.
 Think of one person or persons whose life would be made better, who would feel more at peace, who would feel less alone in the world if Christ was a part of it.
 And pray about how you might share the love of Christ with them.
-The life, death, and resurrection of Jesus Christ is the most phenomenal event the world has ever seen.
+The life, death, and resurrection of Jesus is the most phenomenal event the world has ever seen.
 But it is so far removed from our everyday life experience, that it takes a personal connection to often make it real.
 Among those who don’t come to church, a personal invitation from a friend was still almost twice as likely to be effective as anything else.
 And among those seeking to explore faith, more than half of them were looking for casual one-on-one conversations with friends and family.
-Even as our experience with traditional church is changing, people still crave that personal connection.
+Even as our experience with traditional church is changing, people still crave personal connection.

 Jyn’s story is only a part of the Star Wars saga.

 It isn’t the whole story by itself.
 It’s a vital part that helps us understand all that comes after it, but it isn’t complete without the hope and redemption that follows as a result.
 The Gospel story isn’t meant to be a shelter from the storm.
 It isn’t a safe haven from the world we live in.
 And it isn’t a safety net in case there is an afterlife.
 The Gospel story is the armor and shield God gives us to have the strength to go out into the world and share his message of hope and redemption to a world that needs it now more than ever.
 As Ken wrote in his article, “The gospel isn’t simply good news we hear – it’s good news we become.
 We aren’t simply recipients of grace, but agents of grace as well.”
 If all there was to the story of Jesus is the cross, there would be no Christianity.
 It’s what happened after that changed the world.
 Be a part of the story.
 Help to change the world.
-In the name of the Father and of the Son and of the Holy Spirit.
-Amen.

 The Barna Group, Churchless, 2014 p.28 (Kindle edition)